oden-lang/oden-lang.github.io/src/forms.md

 special forms and function application.
 A list can be written `(x y z ...)` or `[x y z ...]`, they are the same.

+*Note that there is no support for lists in runtime yet.*

 ## Number Literals

 The only supported number literal is that of the `int` type.